kpratama24/MSIntosh/README.md

  - Desktop Power Management

 # What isn't works (yet)
- - Sleep / Wake (MSI firmware bug.
+ - Sleep (MSI firmware bug.
 Just disable it via built-in Apple System Preferences)
  - Bootstrap.efi (DON'T EVER USE IT.
 Otherwise, you will brick the boot sequence.
 Wait for OpenCore team to fix the issue)